 The answer to the question, “Is Rotary religious?”
 Is a complicated one.
 While Rotary is a civic organization, it does allow biblically minded Christians to join.
-Sometimes, though, civic organizations inject a religious element into their meeting format, such as the masterarbeit schreiben lassen.
+Sometimes, though, civic organizations inject a religious element into their meeting format, such as the Rotary invocation prayer.
 Therefore, it is better for members to refrain from participating in the invocation prayer and instead answer any questions they may have about their own religion and faith.

 Ian Mitchell King described that, the Object of Rotary International changed from a set of objectives in 1917 to a single Object in 1951.
 The Object is the “ideal of service,” which is defined as a “service-oriented attitude towards others.”
 This “ideal” has a religious meaning to Rotarians, but is not the only motivation for membership.
 The second Object of Rotary is to promote peace.
 It aims to bring about peace in the world by addressing the causes of conflict and promoting peace.